List of sports events affected by the coronavirus pandemic

 Dalian International Marathon in China on May 31 postponed.

-Rabat Diamond League (Mohammed VI International) in Morocco on May 31 postponed.
+Rabat Diamond League (Mohammed VI International) in Morocco on May 31 canceled.

 Pfingstsportfest International in Rehlingen, Germany on May 31 postponed to Aug.
 14.